Current best evidence for clinical care (more info)

 This living meta-analysis and guideline published in the BMJ evaluates treatments for COVID-19.
 This document is a tremendous resource for clinicians.
-It will undergo repeat updates to ensure the information is current.
+It will undergo repeated updates to ensure the information is current.
 The recommendations are based on 8 randomized trials with 7184 patients.
-This version states systemic steroids are recommended for those with severe and critical patients with COVID-19, but contains a weak/conditional recommendation against steroids for those with non-severe illness.
-In those with severe or critical illness and COVID-19, steroids reduce 28-day mortality in critically ill (87 fewer deaths per 1000 patients) and severely ill patients (67 fewer deaths per 1000 patients).
+This version states systemic steroids are recommended in those with severe and critical COVID-19, but contains a weak/conditional recommendation against steroids for those with non-severe illness.
+In those with severe or critical illness and COVID-19, steroids reduce 28-day mortality in critically ill (87 fewer deaths per 1000 patients) and severely ill (67 fewer deaths per 1000 patients) patients.

 Excellent presentation regarding all the data on corticosteroids in COVID-19.

 There is so little quality evidence but so much low-quality evidence that the whole area is confusing.
-I don't think this guideline will be news for anyone with critical appraisal skills keeping track of the literature.
+I don`t think this guideline will be news for anyone with critical appraisal skills who is keeping track of the literature.

 This living evidence-based guideline makes a strong recommendation for the use of corticosteroids in severe or critical COVID-19, and a weak recommendation against their use in non-severe COVID-19.
 Most clinicians likely already know the evidence underlying this guideline from the high-profile publication of a systematic review of observational studies on this topic and from the RECOVERY trial, which provided most of the studied patients.